nodecg/docs/docs/migrating/migrating-1.x-to-2.x.md

 - [Replicant logging is now configured separately for Console and File outputs](#replicant-logging-is-now-configured-separately-for-console-and-file-outputs)

 ## Features {#features}

 - All configs may now be written in JSON, CommonJS, or YAML.
 - [Worker clients are now supported.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
 - [All config and replicant schemas may now be authored in JSON Schema Draft 04, Draft 07, Draft 2019-09, or Draft 2020-12](#all-config-and-replicant-schemas-may-now-be-authored-in-json-schema-draft-04-draft-07-draft-2019-09-or-draft-2020-12)

-### All authentication keys will be revoked and replaced with new ones
+### All authentication keys will be revoked and replaced with new ones {#all-authentication-keys-will-be-revoked-and-replaced-with-new-ones}

 Since the entire login system has been rewritten, none of the prior authenticaon keys are valid.
 As such, new ones will be generated for all users, and any `?key=xxx` URLs in use will need to be updated.

 ### NodeCG no longer commits build outputs to the repository {#nodecg-no-longer-commits-build-outputs-to-the-repository}